Home to School Transport Policy (0 to 25 Year Olds)

 Where parents/carers decide to provide Home Education for their children instead of sending them to a school, this is called Elective Home Education (EHE).
 In the case of EHE, no assistance will be available from the Council in connection with any transport need arising.

-Education other than at school (EOTAS) must be agreed by the Council.
-Where the Council arranges for a pupil/student to have education other than at a school, the Council will provide transport subject to the normal eligibility criteria as detailed in section 3.9 of this Home to School Transport Policy.
+Education other than in school (EOTIS) must be agreed by the Council.
+Where the Council arranges for a pupil/student to have education other than in a school, the Council will provide transport subject to the normal eligibility criteria as detailed in section 3.9 of this Home to School Transport Policy.